 - The average person urinates between six and eight times a day.
 But if you're drinking plenty, it's not abnormal to go as many as 10 times a day.

 - NHS numbers show that between 3 and 6 million people have some degree of urinary incontinence.

 - Bladder problems affect more than 200m people worldwide according to the World Health Organization.

 - According to figures from Incontinence UK, women are five times more likely to suffer urinary incontinence than men – mostly due to stress factors such as childbirth and menopause.

-- Additionally studies suggest that constipation and bowel incontinence affects between 3% and 15% of the population.
+- Additionally, studies suggest that constipation and bowel incontinence affect between 3% and 15% of the population.

 - 1 in 3 women and 1 in 7 men over 65 experience incontinence issues (Age UK).

 - Over a 1/4 million people need a ‘Changing Places toilet’ to enable them to get out and about and enjoy the day-to-day activities many of us take for granted - there are around 1154 Changing Places toilets in the UK.
 (Changing Places)